David Pearl (performer)

 David Pearl (born 1 March 1960) is a performer, author, director and public speaker.
 His book Will there be Donuts was included by The Times in their list of "top 10 Summer Reads of 2013".

-He is the founder of the Pearl Group, Opera Circus, Lively Arts and Impropera companies.
+He is the founder of the Pearlworks, Street Wisdom, Opera Circus, Lively Arts and Impropera companies.

 Early life

 Pearl was first talent spotted in a North London primary school, which led to him making his singing debut with Plácido Domingo at Covent Garden, and subsequently worked at the Royal Opera House as the boy soprano soloist for 4 years.
 Later in his life he played Double Bass and toured as a member of the London Schools Symphony Orchestra and the National Youth Orchestra of Great Britain, before he was granted a place on the Royal College of Music Graduate course.

 After completing the course, Pearl went on to study at Cambridge University.
 During his last year at the university, he worked as a part-time writer for Stanley Kubrick, his mentor.